Cloud Profiles

 Parameter Description Click to expand image

-Gateway host Could be either DNS name or IP address.
-If present, this describes a direct connection to SAP host.
-Could be in the format xx.xx.xx.xx.
-This is the IP Address of the SAP application server you are connecting directly.
+Gateway host (jco.client.ashost) Can be either DNS name or IP address.
+If present, this describes a direct connection to the SAP host.
+Can be in the format xx.xx.xx.xx.
+This is the IP Address of the SAP application server you are directly connecting to.
 This can be seen on the SAP Logon Pad which is used to login to your on-premise SAP Application server.
 Host

-System number Two digit SAP system number.
+System number (jco.client.sysnr) Two-digit SAP system number.
 It identifies the logical port on which the application server is listening for incoming requests.
 Commonly found from the TCP Port 33XX where XX is the system_number System number

-Program ID OPTIONAL.
-Only needed when IDOCs are used in recipes.
+Program ID (jco.server.progid) OPTIONAL.
 This matches the program ID given to the RFC destination linked to Workato in Tcode SM59.
-This is defaulted to WORKATO if not supplied.
+This defaults to WORKATO if not provided.
 Program ID

-Language OPTIONAL.
+Language (jco.client.lang) OPTIONAL.
 Represents the logon language.
-If the property is not provided, the user's or system's default language is used.
+If the language property is not provided, it defaults to the language configured for the user in SAP.
 Valid values are two-character ISO language codes or one-character SAP language codes.
 Language

-User SAP user provisioned for Workato.
+User (jco.client.user) SAP user provisioned for Workato.
 Using background user and disabling dialog properties are recommended.
 User

 # SAP - Message Server Connection